IIanonymeII/Tennis-Predictor/prediction_tennis/src/dataset/flashscore/parsers/README.md

 - **match_status_parser.py**
   Checks the status of a match, such as "Retired," "Finished," "Walkover," etc. Utilizes relevant data models to classify and interpret match statuses.

+- **match_score_parser.py**
+  Scrapes the match score to retrieve set results for each player, tiebreak details, match duration, and other related statistics.

 - **odds_parser.py**
   Parses betting odds.
 Utilizes dataclasses defined in `models/odds.py`.